-Being punctual and organised in everyday life is easy when you only need to consider your local timezones, but it can get much more difficult when managing clients around the world.
+Being punctual and organized in everyday life is easy when you only need to consider your local time zones, but it can get much more difficult when managing clients around the world.

 Be very wary of this when you schedule calls, but especially so when it comes to project due dates.
 Missing a deadline and blaming it on the timezone will, in my experience, only be forgiven once by a client, if at all.

 3. Don’t just travel; make time for work

 As a traveling freelancer, it may feel like all play and no work, but I assure you it really isn’t.

 Scheduling time for work is essential any time you’re taking an extended period of travel.

 It’s so easy to fall into the vacation mindset that you really need to set some rock-solid work hours.